Pannvvii/PLC-Code/README.md

 # PLC-Code
 Project done for Matthews International

-Controls 3 filling valves to glue tubes with outputs and takes the input of 3 laser sensors to determine if the valve should be open based on the level of glue in the container.
+Controls the filling valves of glue containers with outputs.
+Takes the inputs of 3 laser sensors to determine if the valve should be open or closed based on the level of glue in the container.